Can't Take That Away from Me: Promotion

-The track, "In the Dark", premiered on August 30, 2010 on Rap-Up.com.
+The track "In the Dark" premiered on August 30, 2010 on Rap-Up.com.
 Produced by Jordan Gatsby and co-written by JoJo and Gatsby, the singer thought that the song was unlike anything that she had previously released because "it's a very sensual record and there's an undertone of sadness to it."
 The track's "experimental sound" was not meant to reflect the material on All I Want Is Everything, but was released as "a thank you to her loyal fans who've stuck by her throughout the years".
 The song's viral video was released on September 8.
-Directed by Nicole Ehrlich and Clarence Fuller in New York, the scenes were originally shot in color, but it was later decided that black-and-white imagery would best convey the lyrics and mood.
+Filmed in January 2010 and directed by Nicole Ehrlich and Clarence Fuller in New York, the scenes were originally shot in color, but it was later decided that black-and-white imagery would best convey the lyrics and mood.
 Rap-Up wrote that "JoJo sheds her good girl image for a more risqué one in the viral video" as "the blindfolded singer gives into her physical desires in the provocative clip."
-The song also began to pick up radio airplay after the release of its music video.

 Live performances

-JoJo has performed the song "Boy Without a Heart" several times since the release of the mixtape.
+JoJo performed the song "Boy Without a Heart" several times since the release of the mixtape.
 She performed the song for the first time at 4th annual Jordin Sparks experience in North Texas on February 2, 2011.
 She then performed the song at the Girls Who Rock 2011 Concert benefiting She's the First where she also debut her the song "Jumping Trains" from her upcoming third album of the same name.
 She has also performed the song on the Joe Jonas & Jay Sean Tour as their opening act and has performed it a few other times.